xdata-skylark/libskylark/docs/sphinx/_sources/introduction.txt

 modeling and machine learning tasks, by essentially replacing calls to traditional NLA kernels with their sketching counterparts.

-Skylark builds on distributed Numerical Linear Algebra libraries for Dense and Sparse Matrices, with an MPI backend.
+Skylark builds on high-performance Numerical Linear Algebra libraries in C++ for Dense and Sparse Matrices, with a Message Passing Interface (MPI) backend for distributed computations.
 Organizationally, it comprises of three layers.
 The core is a library of sketching transforms whose main functionality is to enable a variety of input matrix types to be sketched, using transforms specialized for various NLA kernels such as least squares (:math:`l_2`) regression, robust regression (:math:`l_1`) and low-rank matrix approximations.
 These kernels are being implemented in the Numerical Linear Algebra (NLA) layer.

 The accelerated NLA kernels are then used to accelerate higher level machine learning algorithms, e.g., kernel-based nonlinear regression, matrix completion and statistical dimensionality reduction